- Must my child be able to speak German to attend EBGIS?

 By undertaking a large part of their studies in the German language, our students gain access to exceptional German textbooks, workbooks, and other learning tools.
 These expertly developed materials present complex subjects in an inviting, intuitive, and developmentally appropriate way, supporting efficient learning with minimal frustration.
 Using German materials also means that a high degree of differentiation is “built in” to our curriculum because the texts themselves support multiple levels of complexity.
 This helps teachers meet the needs of each student, whether advanced or needing more support, and reflects the state of the art in educational practice.

-In accordance with the latest research into how children learn, our students do more of their learning in class and receive less homework than in other schools.
-This allows children the afterschool downtime their brains need to assimilate all they have learned throughout the day and frees them to pursue their individual interests, whether through our afterschool activities or in the community.
+In accordance with the latest research on how children learn, our students do more of their learning in class and receive less homework than in other schools.
+This allows children the after-school downtime their brains need to assimilate all they have learned throughout the day and frees them to pursue their individual interests, whether through our afterschool activities or in the community.
 Less homework also eliminates what is often a major source of family stress and allows families simply to enjoy their evenings together.

 At EBGIS, our students use technology in a purposeful and age-appropriate manner.
 At the elementary level, technology is used sparingly and always in a supervised group setting.
 In middle school, students receive instruction in safe and sane technology practices and use tablets or computers as needed for class work.
 By the sixth grade, students are expected to use laptop computers as a standard part of their learning.
 Middle school students are also issued a school email address and access through a personalized web portal for communication regarding school work and related school matters.